 Seemingly hidden from the front of the house, the Cathedral is not completely invisible to neighbors.
 Tenants of a townhome complex located behind the house have filed complaints with the city, which in turn warranted inspection by officials.
 Several city engineers attempted to find weak-points in the structure, though it was found to be structurally sound and safe.
 Hannemann did have to destroy his pyramid of televisions, but many of these found a new home in the “zen garden of TVs”.

-The Cathedral of Junk is free to the public and open often, however it is advised to call ahead to make sure Mr. Hannemann is home.
+The Cathedral of Junk is open often, however you must call ahead to make an appointment (512-299-7413) or you might end up stuck on the chair of despair.
+Vince asks for $5 donation per adult.
 The Cathedral can even be rented for parties, weddings, birthday parties, etc. In fact, in keeping with its name, some couples have even been wed at this Cathedral.